-- Fair Rental value – This is the rent which similar kind of property, in similar area would fetch.
+- Fair Rental value – This is the rent which similar kind of property, in a similar area would fetch.

-Higher of Actual Rent received/Receivable, Municipal annual value or fair rental value, will be considered as Gross Annual value for making final calculations towards Income from House property.
+Higher of Actual Rent received/Receivable, Municipal annual value or fair rental value will be considered as Gross Annual value for making final calculations towards Income from House property.

-Whereas if the Rent control act applies in your area, then the Annual Value would be Higher of Standard Rent (as fixed under act) and Rent received.
+Whereas if the Rent control act applies in your area, then the Annual Value would be Higher of Standard Rent (as fixed under the act) and Rent received.

 Municipal taxes – These are to be deducted from your Annual value, to reach Net Annual value of your property.

 Standard deduction – This is the deduction which is allowed for repairs, rent collection etc. irrespective of actual expenses incurred.
 The deduction is 30% of Net Annual Value.
 No standard deduction is allowed in case of NIL Annual value as in the case of self-occupied property.

 Interest on Housing Loan – The interest portion of home loan EMI is allowed to be deducted from the Net annual value.